Race, Gender and the Law: Anita Hill in Conversation with Imani Perry

 Free Ticket Required: Tickets for Princeton University members will be distributed at the University Ticketing Office in Frist Campus Center between 12 and 5 pm while supplies last.
 Distribution to Students begins Tuesday, April 2, with a limit of one ticket per TigerCard (individuals can present up to two TigerCards).
 Distribution to Staff/Faculty will begin Thursday, April 4 at 12pm (again, an individual can present up to two TigerCards).
 General Public Tickets will be available starting at 12 pm on Monday April 8 online at tickets.princeton.edu or through the Frist Ticketing Office, with a limit of two tickets per person.
 Doors will open at 7:30 pm, and there will be a wait line for those unable to obtain a ticket in advance.

-This event is sponsored by the Stafford Little Lecture Series.
+This event is co-sponsored by the Stafford Little Lecture Series and Princeton University Program in Gender and Sexuality Studies.
 For more information on this and other events in the series, please visit lectures.princeton.edu; follow us on twitter at @PrincetonPubLec; and visit Public Lectures’ Facebook page at https://www.facebook.com/PrincetonUniversityPublic.